thomaswp/HintsLabWebsite/content/authors/Emma Wang/_index.md

 # Is this the primary user of the site?
 superuser: false

-weight: 2
+weight: 1

 # Role/position/tagline
-role: Ph.D.
-Student
+role: Machine Learning Engineer, Apple
-user_groups: ["Graduate Students"]
+user_groups: ["Alumni"]

 # Organizations/Affiliations to show in About widget
 organizations: